ssanj/babyloncandle/posts/2015-07-12-how-to-instal-yosemite-on-a-new-ssd.md

 8. Follow the prompts until Yosemite is installed.

 [Here's link to a video on how to physically install the SSD as well as run the software installation](https://www.youtube.com/watch?v=F82ThP-6jeA).

+If you'd rather install El Capitan on the SSD then follow the [How to Install El Capitan on a New SSD](http://sanj.ink/posts/2016-01-21-how-to-install-el-capitan-on-a-new-ssd.html) guide.